-- Allow you to work from your strengths - You enjoy studying - Challenge you and make the most of your capabilities - Keep in mind your future career and keep your options open - Offer a range of study that is manageable - Are your own choice and not the choices of others
+- Allow you to work from your strengths - You enjoy studying - Challenge you and make the most of your capabilities - Keep in mind your future career and keep your options open - Offer a range of study that is manageable (i.e., think about choosing a balance between theoretical and practical subjects) - Are your choice and not the choices of others'

 Take your time to consider your choices carefully as the choices made during the Subject Selection process will directly influence the final number and type of subjects offered next year.
-Note that the school reserves the right to withdraw a subject from the subject offerings if subject numbers are not viable.
+If the student selection numbers in a particular subject offering are so small the subject becomes non-viable, the school reserves the right to withdraw it from the subject offerings.
 The alternative subject preference indicated during the subject selection process will be used as a replacement subject in this instance.
 This will be done in consultation with the student and their parents.